PabloBotas/adaptivePT/README.md

 # Adaptive Proton Therapy

-This code adapts the energy of the spots/layers in an attempt to keep planned dosages.
+This code adapts the energy of the spots/layers in an attempt to keep planned dose levels to patients taking the specific geometry of a given fraction into account.

 Patient geometry may change due to positioning or weight loss.
 Adaptive therapy is then desired to correct these effects in a daily basis.
 The code reads a patient directory structure as given by MCAuto-Astroid to get the necessary treatment parameters.

 ## List of tasks:
-- [x] Read tramp files
-- [x] Read patient files
-    - [x] Read ctvolume.dat
-    - [x] Create internal volume representation (float)
-- [x] Raytrace spots to final positions, output them
-- [x] Get vector field values at those positions:
-    - [x] Internally or use `plastimatch probe`? `plastimatch probe`
-- [x] Apply vector field and get **intended positions**
-- [x] Save *x,y* as final positions and get desired energy.
-- [ ] Save changes to log file for further study
-- [ ] Write new tramps
+- [ ] Figure out what is messing up the results

-## Additional tasks
-- [ ] Study distribution of changes to spots and collapse them to meaningfull averages
+- [ ] Study distribution of changes to spots and collapse them to meaningful clusters

+### Some details about the implementation

+#### Geometry
+- To adapt to internal coordinates the CT's coordinates undergo: x <-> z transformation
+- Offsets are internally defined as the distance from the lower left corner (not the center of the voxel) to the isocenter
+- Positions and directions read from Tramp are transformed as in: x → -y, y → -x
+- Same transformation is applied to treatment planes